twl8n/esp32-streaming-cam-ota/README.md

 Suggest additional param for the compile command:
 `--build-property build.custom_partitions=min_spiffs`

-Might also need:
+You probably also need:
 `--build-property upload.maximum_size=3145728`

 where upload.maximum.size is from boards.txt
---

 Note that the system min_spiffs.csv matches the partitions.csv in the arduino build artifacts folder.
 If your partitions.csv doesn't match min_spiffs.csv, then you aren't using min_spiffs partitioning, and OTA will probably crash.
+Find your build partitions.csv by using the `-v` arg for `arduino-cli compile`, and dig through the verbose output.

 ```bash
 > cat /Users/zeus/Library/Arduino15/packages/esp32/hardware/esp32/3.0.4/tools/partitions/min_spiffs.csv